 “Why am I not over this already?”

-If you find yourself asking that question, it’s possible I can help.
+If you find yourself asking that question, it’s possible we can help.

 Hi.
 My name is Barb Majors.
-I work with people struggling in their everyday lives due to past experiences.
-Whether the impact those experiences have on them is big or small, I believe that healing and hope occur within a healthy therapeutic relationship.
-Working hard to build and maintain that kind of relationship with my clients is important to me.
+I am the founder of Trellis Counseling.
+It has long been my vision to work with people struggling in their everyday lives due to past experiences.
+Whether the impact those experiences have on them is big or small, w believe that healing and hope occur within a healthy therapeutic relationships.
+Working hard to build and maintain that kind of relationship with our clients is important to us.

 As an approved EMDR therapist I have 40 hours of official training with extensive supervision.
 I’ve also obtained additional training and consultation in this field.